trustytrojan/c-vector/README.md

 # c-vector
-general-purpose vector library in c. works with any data type!
+A dynamic array library in C. Can store any data type in just one vector.

-## still a work in progress

-wait for more functions to be implemented

-i need coffee
+## Goal

+To make a convenient data structure in C similar to the JavaScript array and the C++ vector at the same time.